Tsie23/Tsie23/README.md

 My professional foundation was built in the demanding world of customer service, culminating as a Senior Escalations Consultant.
 This role was the ultimate proving ground for reputation management, systematic problem solving, and critical service delivery skills that translate directly to building reliable, high-performing systems.
 I learned that success isn't just about functionality; it's about trust, resilience, and reliability.

 My passions have always centered around creation and protection.
-For years, I found creative expression in digital aesthetics, but beneath that surface interest, a deeper curiosity always simmered—the fascination with what makes systems tick, how they communicate, and critically, how to keep them safe.
+For years, I found creative expression in digital aesthetics, but beneath that surface interest, a deeper curiosity always simmered; the fascination with what makes systems tick, how they communicate, and critically, how to keep them safe.

 My ambition is clear: to evolve from an emerging Backend Developer focused on the logic, data, and APIs powering applications into a seasoned Cybersecurity Specialist the professional who ensures those systems are impermeable, reliable, and trusted.
 I see the cloud as the essential training ground for mastering both architecture and defense.